How To Clean Your Breast Pump and Why It's Important - Baby Chick

 Properly Storing Your Breast Milk

-Breast milk has a certain timeframe in which it needs to be used to provide the most nourishment possible.
+Breast milk has a certain timeframe in which you need to use it so it provides the most nourishment possible.
 Whether stored at room temperature, refrigerated, or frozen, breast milk can sometimes go bad before you’re able to use it.
 The lifespan of your pumped milk will vary between storage methods due to temperature conditions and exposure.
+Here are some guidelines to follow:

-Freshly expressed breast milk can be stored at room temperature for four to six hours.
+• You can store freshly expressed breast milk at room temperature for four to six hours.4,5

-• Breast milk can be stored in the freezer for up to six months and 12 months in a deep freezer.
+• You can store breast milk in the freezer for up to six months and 12 months in the back of a deep freezer.5

 Share